FabForgeFive/Secret-Knock-Box/README.md

 To open the box

-Demonstrated in the video on the fabforgefive website.
+Demonstrated in the video on the fabforgefive website https://fabforgefive.com/secret-knock.
 Slide the power switch to the right.
 Listen for two buzzes.
 Now tap your secret knock on or near the circle on the bottom.
 If your knock is wrong, the book will buzz.
 If correct, the book will spring open.

 To set a new secret knock